All Episodes

 You know, ask yourself, look at, for example, the coverage of Stormy.

-And Bill Clinton, oh, talk about a Me Too movement and talk about abuse of power movement.
+Oh, talk about a Me Too movement and talk about abuse of power movement.

 I mean, he's the president, and you got a 21-year-old intern in the White House.

-Uh, Yeah, she's above the age of consent.
+Yeah, she's above the age of consent.

-I get it, but I doubt any parent that sent their kid to intern at the White House would expect what happened in the case of poor Monica Lewinsky.
+But I doubt any parent that sent their kid to intern at the White House would expect what happened in the case of poor Monica Lewinsky.

 I did not have sexual relations with that woman.

-I never told anybody to lie.
+I never told anybody to lie, not a single time.

 Never.

-Um, and I'm looking at, you know, the so-called cable news channels out there, CNN fake news, conspiracy theory TV, MSNBC, and I'm looking, okay, so there's a big difference.
+So I went back with doing a little digging, and I'm looking at the so-called cable news channels out there, CNN fake news, conspiracy theory TV, MSNBC.

-Now, only up to recently, nobody had ever said a thing about any abuse of any kind by anybody, any place anywhere.
+Now, only up to recently, nobody had ever said a thing about any abuse of any kind by anybody, any place, anywhere.

 I mean, now we're doing lie detector tests, and that's big news on the cable channels.

-But you know, how many of these very same people that were in the business at the time when Juanita Broderick came out and said she was raped by Bill Clinton.
+But, you know, how many of these very same people that were in the business at the time, when Juanita Broderick came out and said she was raped by Bill Clinton, a lot of these same people weren't interested in covering her story.

 Nobody really wanted to hear her story either.